 This post is sponsored by Carlson Pet Products.

-Carlson Pet Products is giving away a gate or crate (winner’s choice) to one reader of That Mutt.
-Leave a comment at the end of this post to enter. *The giveaway has ended.
+Carlson Pet Products is giving away a fold-up wire crate to one reader of That Mutt.
+This giveaway has ended.
+Congrats, Amara!

 How to safely introduce a second dog to your family

 If you’re getting a second dog or a puppy, I’m sure you’ve thought about finding the right “match” for your current dog.